School districts delay start of classes due to bitter cold

-PEABODY, Mass.
-(WHDH) — Several school districts in Massachusetts will be delaying their return from winter break due to the frigid weather.
+PEABODY, MA (WHDH) - Several school districts in Massachusetts will be delaying their return from winter break due to the frigid weather.

 The Peabody School District said, saying “extreme cold” will delay the start of classes Tuesday by two hours.